JeringTech/Website/src/content/about.md

 mimo_pageID: about
 mimo_isDisplay: true
 ---
 Jering is an open-core software company founded in 2018 and based in Singapore.

-Here at Jering, we're excited about WASM's potential.
-We think it will have a significant impact on web and general application development in the near future.
-For that reason, we're working toward building tools and services around WASM.
+Here at Jering, we're excited about WASM.
+In the near future, it will have a significant impact on web and general application development.
+For that reason, we're working toward building tools and services around it.

-In 2018, we began putting together the infrastructure for our development activities.
-In 2019, we plan to complete our infrastructure and to begin laying the groundwork for our WASM tools and services.
-Along the way, we're publishing [utilities](/utilities), [guides](/guides) and [articles](/articles).
+In 2018, we started putting together the infrastructure for our development activities.
+This year (2019), we plan to complete said infrastructure.
+Also, we plan to lay the groundwork for our WASM tools and services.
+Along the way, we'll be publishing [utilities](/utilities), [guides](/guides), and [articles](/articles).

-We sincerely hope that you find our work to be of use.
+We sincerely hope you find our work to be of use.
 Thanks for visiting!